scalacenter/platform/process/src/site/faq.md

 the software they use in production, and making the process easier for any party involved in its development.

-You should join the Platform if you believe in our ideas and want to see your project evolving over time.
-After all, collaborative effort is what moves humanity forward.
+You should join the Platform if you believe in these ideas and want to see your open-source project evolving over time, regardless of the help that the Scala Center provides.
+We all benefit from collaborative projects.

 ## Code of Conduct (CoC)